ezequieltejada/angular-mastery-workshop/exercise-angular-cli.md

 1. Serving application is great for the development purposes but we have to build artifacts to deploy to production
 2. Build application using `ng build` (or `npm run build`, notice the `run` keyword, every script besides `start` and `test` have to use `run`)
 3. Once done explore the `dist` folder
-4. Add new `build:prod` script to your `package.json` file and add `--prod` flags, and build your application again using `npm build:prod`
+4. Add new `build:prod` script to your `package.json` file and add `--prod` flags, and build your application again using `npm run build:prod`
 5. Once done explore the `dist` folder
 6. What other difference besides the size of the files was between the DEV and the PROD mode and what is its purpose?
 7. Explore options of `ng build` script using `--help` flag